kavia-common/tailwind-ui-clone-1854-1863/kavia-docs/unique-features-and-comparison.md

 - Tailwind Plus expands available building blocks; this app centralizes preview, code, and navigation in one place.
 - Tailwind Plus focuses on adding assets; this app focuses on the learning and exploration workflow.

-#### Defined Gap
-- Asset packs alone do not provide a runnable, navigable React playground.
-- No universal preview-to-code flow across all examples in a single interface.
-- Curated discovery and side-by-side comparison usually require custom scaffolding.

-#### How This App Fits
-- Use Tailwind Plus for additional patterns and sections; use this app to experiment and learn those patterns interactively.
-- Keep a fast feedback loop with live previews, then copy/paste into your project.
-- Maintain consistency with the Ocean Professional theme while exploring variants.

 ### Preline

 #### Differences vs This App